 Asana is a web project management tool that allows you to stay connected with work and organize using its mobile-based application while on the go.

 The team members share details and information about a project using Asana’s collaborative workspace.
 In Asana, tasks are discrete units of work that appear as digital cards with details on to-dos, approvals, milestones, and other project elements.
+Asana features such as task cards and collaboration spaces are key to keeping teams aligned and informed.

 This makes it a helpful project tracker since no matter what device you use or who makes modifications to any portion of the project, you’ll always see the most recent version in real-time.